ArcticWATCH-ERC/ArcticWATCH-ERC.github.io/pages/1_Science.md

 sector interfere with the global oceanic circulation, including the Atlantic Meridional Overturning Circulation?

-- Can the increased evaporation caused by sustained sea ice retreat lead to extreme heatwaves on contiguous regions, and possibly, extreme precipitation events on the Arctic coasts and inhabited islands?
+- Can the increased evaporation caused by sustained sea ice retreat lead to **extreme heatwaves on contiguous regions**, and possibly, extreme precipitation events on the Arctic coasts and inhabited islands?

 - What is the skill of dynamical S2I predictions initialized with sea ice concentration, thickness and SST information?
-What is the value of alternative, data-driven approaches?
+What is the value of alternative, **data-driven approaches**?
 How to best combine different lines of evidence (dynamical and machine-learning models) to forewarn about the possibility of extreme reductions in sea ice?

-- Are the currently known mechanisms of sea ice predictability still valid in a warmer Arctic, characterized by thinner sea ice?
+- Are the currently known **mechanisms of sea ice predictability still valid in a warmer Arctic**, characterized by thinner sea ice?
 To what extent are future mechanisms region-dependent, modeldependent, variable-dependent, season-dependent?

-- Is the current Arctic observing system fit for predicting sub-decadal fluctuations of Arctic sea ice during the next three decades, since new predictability mechanisms might emerge that will require a timely acquisition of new data to feed predictive models (statistical & dynamical)?
+- Is the ** current Arctic observing system fit for predicting sub-decadal fluctuations of Arctic sea ice during the next three decades**, since new predictability mechanisms might emerge that will require a timely acquisition of new data to feed predictive models (statistical & dynamical)?

 # Project objectives
-The overall objective of this project, ArcticWATCH, is to build an integrated early warning system that alerts on the possibility of rapid Arctic sea ice loss for the following summer up to five years.
+The overall objective of this project, ArcticWATCH, is to build an **integrated early warning system that alerts on the possibility of rapid Arctic sea ice loss for the following summer up to five years**.
 This system will provide annually updated assessments and will synthesize multiple lines of evidence harvested from various data sources (pre-existing and generated during the project), including climate model projections, initialized climate model and machine-learning-based predictions, satellite observations, and climate reconstructions.